 Dragon Ball Super gave the franchise a new look, increased its popularity, and established itself as a favorite of the younger generation while keeping older fans happy.
 As part of the production of the anime, we met Yuya Takahashi, one of the animators of Dragon Ball Super, and associated, of course, with Toei Animation Company.

 His debut as an anime supervisor began in episode 114, and those most versed in the subject immediately recognize the style and corrections he usually makes to the animations.
 But Takahashi is not only a supervisor, but he has also proved to be a diehard fan of Akira Toriyama's work, and this time he demonstrated it with a new illustration.

 The community's reaction was extremely positive, as the vast majority are grateful that this entertainer is also such a dedicated fan and someone who surely understands their emotion.
 There is no doubt that in the years will come and Goku will continue to be an epic character, especially in Latin America.

 Latin America is the region with the most fans of Dragon Ball

-A sign of the love that is had by the saiyajin, is the treatment that is given to the actors and actresses of dubbing, that fill all the places where they are presented.
-In addition, we must not forget the thousands of people who saw the end of the 'Dragon Ball Super' in various public squares.
+A sign of the love that is had by the saiyajin, is the treatment that is given to the actors and actresses of dubbing, which fill all the places where they are presented.
+In addition, we must not forget the thousands of people who saw the end of the 'Dragon Ball Super in various public squares.

 The curious thing is that, despite the above, Toei and Bandai are still reluctant to locate official content in Latin America, the most recent case is that of 'Dragon Ball Z: Kakarot' which had no dubbing into Latin Spanish.